FrietzeLabUVM/cutruntools/USAGE.md

 drwxrwxr-x 43 qz64 qz64 4096 Dec  2 23:51 GATA1_HDP2_30min_S13_aligned_reads_peaks
 ```

-The fimo.result directory contains all the samples.
+The fimo.result directory is organized by samples.
+Within each, you will see the footprints organized by de novo motifs.

 ```
 cd GATA1_HDP2_30min_S13_aligned_reads_peaks/